bassmanitram/actions-for-nautilus/configurator/help.md

 # Actions For Nautilus

-The Actions For Nautilus extension allows you to add items to the context menu (i.e. the right click menu) of Gnome Files (called Nautilus from here-on, to avoid confusion) based upon the characteristics of the files and directories that you have selected in the Nautilus window (simply called _files_ from here-on).
+The Actions For Nautilus extension allows you to add items to the context menu (i.e. the right-click menu) of Gnome Files (called Nautilus from here-on, to avoid confusion) based upon the characteristics of the files and directories that you have selected in the Nautilus window (simply called _files_ from here-on).